reality-two/reality2-documentation/userfriendly/construct.md

 ![Antennae](.images/antennae-1.png)

 There are two ways to interact with APIs, namely GET and POST.
-The former is usually used for simpler ones, whereas the latter is often used where the API has complex functionality and interactive capabilities.
+The former is usually used for simpler APIs, whereas the latter is often used where the API has complex functionality and interactive capabilities.

 #### GET Antennae

-GET APIs typically contain information to be sent in the 'Headers' and in the query itself, and received information back after a period of time.
+GET APIs typically contain information to be sent in the '`Headers`' and in the `query` itself, and received information back after a period of time.

-In the Zenquote API above, the query is: `https://zenquotes.io/api/random`, and a header is required `Content-Type = application/json`.
+In the Zenquote API above, the `query` is: `https://zenquotes.io/api/random`, and a `header` is required `Content-Type = application/json`.

-The data is received back in JSON format, and has to be unpacked to get at the actual quote.
-For example, using the above query in a browser gives the following:
+The data is received back in [JSON format](https://en.wikipedia.org/wiki/JSON), and has to be unpacked to get at the actual quote.
+For example, using the above query in a browser gives the following (if you try this, you'll likely get a different random quote):

 ![Zenquote](.images/zenquote.png)